Sherrymdx1377/Creating-Anime-characters-using-GAN-Implementing-in-Gradio/README.md

-# Explore the fascinating world of Anime Character Creation in a Gradio web app.
-Fine-tune multiple functions to generate diverse characters and analyze their intercorrelations, enabling you to create unique anime characters from scratch.

 ## Overview

 This project utilizes Generative Adversarial Networks (GANs) to generate animated character images.
 GANs are deep learning models that can learn from a dataset and create new content that closely resembles the training data.
 We've trained an existing GAN model using a dataset of animated character images and developed a web-based application that allows users to generate unique animated character images by interacting with the GAN model through Gradio, a user-friendly interface.